-HHSC 600-3 Critical Social and Health Issues in Northern Communities This course will expose students to critical issues in the analysis of social and health problems in Northern Communities.
+HHSC 600-3 Critical Social and Health Issues in Northern

+Communities This course will expose students to critical issues in the analysis of social and health problems in Northern Communities.
+The emphasis will be on interdisciplinary research and analysis in a the analysis of social and health problems in Northern Communities.
 The emphasis will be on interdisciplinary research and analysis in a northern context.
 Topics will be organized around specific problems to be found in the community, and ways of analyzing them from social and health perspectives.

-HHSC 601-3 Principles of Epidemiology Epidemiological principles applicable to infectious and non-infectious diseases: occurrence and distribution; factors underlying distribution of disease; host-agent environment complex; principles underlying etiology and causation.
+HHSC 601-3 Principles of Epidemiology Epidemiological principles applicable to infectious and non-infectious diseases are discussed: occurrence and distribution; factors underlying distribution of disease; host-agent environment complex and; principles underlying etiology and causation.